vcz-fr/TheFollowUp/_posts/2018/02/2018-02-09-borderless-phones.md

     url: "https://www.journaldugeek.com/2018/02/09/vivo-smartphone-completement-borderless-capteur-photo-facade/"
     dead: false

-tweet: "Is it time for borderless phones?"
+message: "Is it time for borderless phones?"
 ---

 ## Update from the 15th of January 2023